 • AIR SUPPLY switch—Deenergized and guarded to the ON position.
 Controls the air supply valves.

-• BOOT DE ICE switch—Selects deicer boots for one cycle or continuous
+• BOOT DE ICE switch—Selects deicer boots for one cycle or continuous operation.

 • BOOT IND switch—Normally in the ON position.
 Allows the respective boot monitor light to illuminate with boot inflation.
 The OFF position deactivates the lights.